Oradimi/KanColle-English-Patch-KCCP/README.md

 ##### What is currently translated
 A more detailed summary is in the works, but everything that is essential to comfortable gameplay,\
 or that is very often seen in the game, is translated.
+This even includes event flavor text.

 ## Special Thanks